At 5 weeks pregnant, you’re now likely to suspect you’re pregnant.

 But at 5 weeks pregnant, cramping is most often associated with the expansion of the uterus.

-Cramping without bleeding is usually not a concern.
-Contact your care provider if you have any of the following:
+Cramping without vaginal bleeding is usually not a concern.
+Contact your healthcare provider if you have any of the following:

 - Severe pain